John T. Eldevik

 The course explores Indian Buddhism by studying essential beliefs, doctrines, institutions, and popular practices.
 The origins and establishment of Buddhism in ancient India, traditional interpretations of the Buddha’s teachings (Dharma), growth and development of the Buddhist community (Sangha), Buddhist practices and transmission in different areas of South Asia, and the revival of Buddhism are among the topics.
 Participants engage with analysis and discussion of readings from secondary textbooks as well as original literary, epigraphic, and archaeological sources.
 (Writing-intensive.)
 (Same as Religious Studies 144.)
 Maximum enrollment, 20.
 Abhishek Amar.

 A survey of the origins and development of the Christian religion in its social, political, and cultural contexts from the first century CE to the eve of the Protestant Reformation.
 Special consideration will be given to questions of orthodoxy versus heresy, the cult of saints, and the impact of Christian theology on the construction of class, gender, and identity in medieval Europe.
 Stress on basic skills in the study of history.
 (Writing-intensive.)
+(Same as Religious Studies 146.)
 Maximum enrollment, 20.
-Eldevik.

 Native American History Through 1865.

 Native American history involves a recognition of the presence of Indians in the early landscape, the significance of their presence and their agency in historic events.
 This course will address these themes through a survey of the field of North American Indian history from first contact with Europeans until the end of the Civil War.
 Our goals are to expose students to the best literature in the field, raise questions about Indian experiences based on regional and chronological criteria, considering in particular the interaction of Native history and a more traditional American history.
 (Writing-intensive.)
 Maximum enrollment, 20.